kazemaksOG/kazemaksOG/README.md

 # Hi!

-Welcome to my almost empty Github account!
+Welcome to my Github account!

-Because I only work on my personal projects and use 1 computer, I rarely push anything up here, hence my lack of github activity.
-But for your entertainment, I pushed up some of my favorite projects.
+You can check out some of my personal and group projects.

 Enjoy!
 <!--